St Peter's School

 Awards and Prizes

-The following awards and prizes exist.
+The following awards and prizes are awarded every year.

 Junior Prize – For the most outstanding GCSE candidate.